decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

     setPlane(entity: Entity, uvs?: number[]): void;
     setSphere(entity: Entity): void;
 }

-// Warning: (ae-missing-release-tag) "Message" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type Message = PutComponentMessage | DeleteComponentMessage | DeleteEntityMessage;

-// Warning: (ae-missing-release-tag) "MessageBody" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type MessageBody = PutComponentMessageBody | DeleteComponentMessageBody | DeleteEntityMessage;

 // Warning: (ae-missing-release-tag) "MessageBus" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //